afry-recruitment/toll-calculator/README.md

 # Toll fee calculator 1.0
 A calculator for vehicle toll fees.

+## had updated if the vechile is having local station number plate then dare will remain same otherwise it will increase 2x.
 * Make sure you read these instructions carefully
 * The current code base is in Java and C#, but please make sure that you do an implementation in a language **you feel comfortable** in like Javascript, Python, Assembler or [ModiScript](https://en.wikipedia.org/wiki/ModiScript) (please don't choose ModiScript).
 * No requirement but bonus points if you know what movie is in the gif